SOLAS-TTRPG/SOLAS/README.md

 - Reduces your speed by 3 tiles

 # Tricks
-Tricks have different **Focus** costs, associated with their mental difficulty.
-A character can memorize up to their level plus their **Mind**.
-These spells can be swapped during rests, but you can not memorize more spells than this.
-Having a spell memorized means that you can use it for the specified **Focus** cost.
-If a spell isn't memorized, it cannot be used.
-While these are flavored as fantasy spells, feel free to flavor the tricks for your setting.
+Your **mind** score is your maximum **focus** (the amount of which you begin with at the start of combat).

+Your **mind** also affects what tricks you know.
+A character can only memorize a certain number of tricks at a time, this being your **mind** score plus your level.
+The ones you have memorized can be swapped during rests, but if you don't have a trick prepared, you cannot use it.
+All characters have access to at least one **trick**, so check out the section to make sure you know your character's options.

+Keep in mind that tricks cost **focus** to use: a trick that requires more focus than your maximum simply cannot be memorized.

 Each spell costs 1 stamina to cast, as well as its associated focus cost, regardless of the damage dealt.
 If you don't have enough focus OR stamina, you cannot use it.
 Some spells require concentration, meaning that if your heart is reduced, or you cast another spell, the spell ends.

 ## Basic Tricks
-*Cost: 1 Focus*
+*Requires 1 Mind, Costs 1 Focus*

 These tricks are things anybody can do.

-## Heal
+### Heal
 *Range: 5ft*

 You help a creature recover lost heart within range (including yourself).
 The target creature regains R2 heart, up to their maximum.

 ## Simple Tricks
-*Cost: 2 Focus*
+*Requires 2 Mind, Cost: 2 Focus*

 These tricks represent things that a character can do with hardly any effort.